 (3) A committee may determine its own procedures but they must be consistent with any directions of the Council and the terms of any delegation under which the committee is acting.

-[Section 29 inserted by No. 44 of 2008 s.
+[Section 29 inserted: No. 44 of 2008 s.
 25.]

 30. Annual report of Council